-After the Drafting Assistant displays the intersect, begin moving around in 3D space and create this block by just sketching, and letting the Drafting Assistant find the alignments. • Move up along the z-construction line and click the end point so the line is about 2/3 as tall as the rectangle is long.
+After the Drafting Assistant displays the intersect, begin moving around in 3D space and create this block by just sketching, and letting the Drafting Assistant find the alignments.
+Position the cursor above the first point of the rectangle, without clicking, to show the Z-Drafting Assistant.

+Move up along the z-construction line and click the end point so the line is about 2/3 as tall as the rectangle is long.
 Then, without clicking, go down and touch the midpoint of the line, as shown in the graphic on the right.